-Nitrofurantoin Oral Suspension is contraindicated in patients with a previous history of cholestatic jaundice/hepatic dysfunction associated with nitrofurantoin.
-Nitrofurantoin Oral Suspension is also contraindicated in those patients with known hypersensitivity to nitrofurantoin.
+Nitrofurantoin Oral Suspension, USP is contraindicated in patients with a previous history of cholestatic jaundice/hepatic dysfunction associated with nitrofurantoin.
+Nitrofurantoin Oral Suspension, USP is also contraindicated in those patients with known hypersensitivity to nitrofurantoin.

 ACUTE, SUBACUTE, OR CHRONIC PULMONARY REACTIONS HAVE BEEN OBSERVED IN PATIENTS TREATED WITH NITROFURANTOIN.
-IF THESE REACTIONS OCCUR, Nitrofurantoin Oral Suspension SHOULD BE DISCONTINUED AND APPROPRIATE MEASURES TAKEN.
+IF THESE REACTIONS OCCUR, Nitrofurantoin Oral Suspension, USP SHOULD BE DISCONTINUED AND APPROPRIATE MEASURES TAKEN.
 REPORTS HAVE CITED PULMONARY REACTIONS AS A CONTRIBUTING CAUSE OF DEATH.

 Hepatic reactions, including hepatitis, cholestatic jaundice, chronic active hepatitis, and hepatic necrosis, occur rarely.
 Fatalities have been reported.
 The onset of chronic active hepatitis may be insidious, and patients should be monitored periodically for changes in biochemical tests that would indicate liver injury.
 If hepatitis occurs, the drug should be withdrawn immediately and appropriate measures should be taken.